yhpgi/macos_downloader/README.md

 5.  **Download the Artifact:**
     -   The workflow will take approximately 20-60 minutes to complete, depending on the format and whether the installer is cached.
-    -   Once finished, go to the **Releases** section on the main page of your repository.
-The generated images will be attached as assets to a release tagged with the macOS version name (e.g., `sonoma`).
+    -   Once the workflow is complete, navigate to the summary page for that specific run.
+The generated images will be available for download in the **"Artifacts"** section at the bottom of the page.
+    -   **Note:** Workflow artifacts are temporary and will expire after a set period (configured for 7 days by default).

 ## Disclaimer